Delboy/Colour-Type/README.md

 ### User Stories
 - As a user I want to be able to understand the rules of the game.
-- As a user I want to understand how to play the game.
+- As a user I want the game to be intuitive.
 - As a user I want feedback on how I'm scoring.
 - As a user I want the game to be enjoyable regardless of my skill.
 - As a user I want the game to be aesthetically pleasing.